-As the modern world places increasing importance on speed and flexibility, the ability to infuse real-time, highly relevant pricing and sales guidance into their sales channels can give businesses the upper hand on competitors when it comes to meeting customer expectations.
+As the modern world places increasing importance on speed and flexibility, the ability to infuse real-time, highly relevant pricing and sales guidance into their sales channels can give businesses the upper hand on competitors when meeting customer expectations.
 Of course, as the demands of performance increase, so do the complexities of business.

 Real-Time Market Pricing is a vision of pricing that is both dynamic and scientific.
 Unlike other dynamic pricing approaches, it doesn’t stop at automating rules; it’s quick to respond, but in an intelligent way.

 In this article, I’ll walk you through two use cases for Real-Time Market Pricing – in eCommerce and in price approval workflows for orders – and discuss how reimagining the status quo can better serve your business and boost business performance.